Commando Duck: Analysis

 However, the focus of the short is mostly on Donald and his efforts in combat and less on the racial aspects of the enemy.
 This has allowed the short to be broadcast to modern audiences with most of the Japanese references removed.

-There are Japanese caricatures and depictions of the Imperial Japanese Army.
-There is also a reference to Japans emperor Hirohito.
+There are Japanese caricatures and depictions of the Imperial Japanese Military.
+There is also a reference to Japanese emperor Hirohito.
 The Japanese soldiers speak in stereotypical dialect and advocate firing the first shot at a man's back.

 The gag with the enemy soldier disguised as a tree can be traced back to Shoulder Arms (1918).
 It was also used in A Lecture on Camouflage (1944).
 It was later utilized by the Indians during their battle with the Lost Boys in the 1953 Disney animated feature Peter Pan as well.

 Though earlier war-era shorts (e.g. Donald Gets Drafted, The Vanishing Private, etc.) depict Donald's experiences and training as a regular U.S. Army draftee and infantry private, the commando mission and Pacific Theater of Operations setting in this short are seemingly 6th Ranger Battalion or Paramarine/Marine Raider-inspired.

 This is the only film which depicts a regular Disney character engaging with the enemy at war.